 The Junior ILP program includes in-person class time and is currently only offered to students in the Austin area.
 Applicants must be at least 7 years old to be considered.
 Please note that this is NOT a drop-off class.
 Since our class members are so young, we ask that parents remain on-site.

-We are offering a Junior ILP series for students this July.
-Over the course of eight sessions, participants will learn about the anatomy and function of the brain.
+We are offering a Junior ILP series for students this fall.
+Over the course of eight sessions, participants will learn about the physics that govern space.
 Specific avenues of exploration and activities include:

 ILP Project prompt: Students will choose between one of the following two topics: